Four Main Functions of FM

 - The system is updated with the new occupancy information

-- A reminder is emailed to the worker prior to their visit, including pertinent information
+- A reminder is emailed to the worker before their visit, including pertinent information

 - The worker checks in at their scheduled time and enjoys their reserved desk space

 This bare-bones framework becomes more complicated depending on the situation.
 Taking payment, providing IT access, processing cancellations, and addressing special requests all have a place in the standard hoteling process.
-Building them on this simple, central framework is imperative.
+Therefore, building them on this simple, central framework is imperative.

 Hoteling by scale for success